-Leaving the village of Talybont on Usk behind the support vehicle will take you high up onto a ridge line looking down to Talybont on Usk reservoir.
-From here your MTB guide will run through a basic qualifier trail to assess the skills of each client.
-The Support vehicle will then collect you from the reservoir itself, a 200m vertical drop to get the trip going.
+Leaving the village of Talybont-on-Usk behind the support vehicle will take you high up onto a ridgeline looking down to Talybont-on-Usk reservoir.
+From here, your MTB guide will lead you down a qualifier trail to assess the skills of each client.

-The Support vehicle will then ascend the steep valley of the Talybont on Usk Reservoir up to the saddle of Tor y Foel 551m high.
-From here you will descend along an accident Bridleway back to the dam head wall where the van will collect you.
-This stage has some great challenging features which can not be copied in a trail centre environment, don’t worry no killer gap jumps.
+The support vehicle will then take you up to the saddle of Tor y Foel at 551m high.
+From here you will descend along an ancient bridleway back to the dam head wall where the van will collect you.
+This stage has some great challenging features which can not be copied in a trail centre environment.

 Stage 4: The Big one

 A slightly longer transit over to Pentwyn / Pontsticill Reservoir valley allows for food to digest before the main event.
-Stage 4 packs in 3 epic descents, 2 good climbs and a whole lot of fun.
+Stage 4 packs in 3 epic descents, 2 good climbs and a whole lot of fun!
 The crux of this stage is the climb up Tor Glas towards the Gap.
-The support vehicle drops you at 300m, you then steadily make your way up to 599m where you pass between Fan y Big (719m) and Cribyn (795m) and then hurtle down the trail towards the market town of Brecon.
-This descent is World famous and sees you cover 3.5km of decent and loose over 300m of altitude.
+The support vehicle drops you at 300m before you steadily make your way up to 599m.
+You pass between Fan-y-Big (719m) and Cribyn (795m) and then hurtle down the trail towards the market town of Brecon.
+This infamous descent sees you cover 3.5km of descent!

 But thats not it, there is one final descent before the support vehicle meets you and returns you back to your cars in Talybont-on-Usk